kjackson87/kjackson87.github.io/posts/2021-12-29-lunar-lander-with-deep-q-network.md

 # Introduction

 Way back in 2013, DeepMind presented the Deep Q-Network (DQN) agent applied to Atari 2600 games.
 This agent grabbed screenshots from Atari games as input and used Q-learning to predict and take the best action.
 With traditional Q-learning, the entire state space must be represented in the Q-table, the table that stores state-action pairs with their Q-values.
-DQN uses a neural network as a function estimator to estimate this Q-fuction, rather than storing the Q-values explicitely. {% cite mnih2013playing %}
+DQN uses a neural network as a function estimator to estimate this Q-fuction, rather than storing the Q-values explicitely. [^1]

 Here, we'll implement a simplified version of the DQN agent applied to the Gym Lunar Lander environment.
 For this first implementation, rather than take screen grabs and use those to build our state, we'll use the state provided by Gym directly, removing that task to focus more explicitely on the algorithm itself.
 In a follow-up post, we'll drop the built in state and instead use game pixels to build the state.